Where to Book Tours in Fiji© FijiPocketGuide.com

 5 Tips for Booking Tours in Fiji

-• You’re more likely to get a better deal by booking through travel agents and resorts based in Fiji, rather than from overseas.
+1. You’re more likely to get a better deal by booking through travel agents and resorts based in Fiji rather than from overseas.

-• Can’t find Wifi for searching for tours online?
-Take a look at Where to Find Wifi in Fiji.
+3. Can’t find WiFi to search for tours online?
+Take a look at Where to Find WiFi in Fiji.

-• Remember that many tour companies and activities in Fiji will not have a website, so search for phone numbers too if booking directly.
+4. Remember that many tour companies and activities in Fiji will not have a website, so search for phone numbers and Facebook pages, too, if booking directly.

-• See a cheaper price elsewhere, contact tour companies directly and they will almost always match it!
+5. See a cheaper price elsewhere, contact tour companies directly, and they will almost always match it!

 Travel agents are companies that specialise in planning and booking travel itineraries for travellers.
 You’ll find travel agent offices in your home country, as well as offices in Fiji.
-Think of companies like Flight Centre, STA, House of Travel, Fiji Vacations and Travel Express.
+Think of companies like Flight Centre, STA, House of Travel, Fiji Vacations and Travel Express based overseas or Rosie Holidays, Bula Travel, Fiji Holidays, Fiji Travel Deals, Fiji Escapes, Tropical Holidays Fiji, Fiji Bound, and Fiji Journeys based in Fiji.

 The Pros of Booking Tours Through a Travel Agent

-• They do the whole planning and booking for you, relieving you of any stress.
+• They do the whole planning and booking for you.

-• Travel agents have often experienced the tours and activities themselves so can advise from personal experience.
-However, they will have done free trips, which is often slightly different to the paying customer experience.
+• Travel agents have sometimes (not always, so ask) experienced the tours and activities themselves, so they can advise from personal experience.
+Note, however, that they will have done free trips, which is often slightly different from the paying customer experience.

-• You only have to deal with one person, so if there are any changes or cancellations the travel agent can do it for you, rather than contacting tours one-by-one.
+• You only have to deal with one person, so if there are any changes or cancellations, the travel agent can make them for you.

-• Travel agents may be able to offer you good combination deals.
+• Travel agents may be able to offer you good package deals.

 • They can help you with some of the logistics of organising your trips, such as visas, transport and other things you might not have thought about.